jafarilab/NIMAA/README.md

 Releases](https://img.shields.io/github/downloads/jafarilab/NIMAA/total.svg?style=flat)](https://github.com/jafarilab/NIMAA)
 <!-- badges: end -->

-The goal of NIMAA is to use bipartite graphs for nominal data mining.
+The NIMAA package [@nimaa] provides a comprehensive set of methods for performing nominal data mining.

-It can select a larger sub-matrix with no missing values in a matrix containing missing data, and then use the matrix to generate a bipartite graph and cluster on two projections.
-In addition, NIMAA can also impute the missing data, verify and score according to the previous clustering results obtained from the sub-matrix, and give suggestions on which imputation method is better.
+It employs bipartite graphs to demonstrate how two nominal variables are linked, and then places them in the incidence matrix to proceed with network analysis.
+NIMAA aids in characterizing the pattern of missing values in a dataset, locating large submatrices with non-missing values, and predicting edges within nominal variable labels.
+Then, given a submatrix, two unipartite graphs are constructed using various network projection methods.
+NIMAA provides a variety of choices for clustering projected networks and selecting the best one.
+The best clustering results can also be used as a benchmark for imputation analysis in weighted bipartite networks.

 ## Installation